Skip to content

 Insurance claim guide

-Peoria's moderate contractor market density creates 2-4 week backlogs following major hail events in the region.
-The city experiences moderate storm chaser activity after regional hail storms, making contractor verification essential.
-Under the Illinois Roofing Industry Licensing Act (225 ILCS 335) and the Home Repair and Remodeling Act (815 ILCS 513), any contractor offering to waive your deductible is violating Illinois law.
+Peoria's moderate contractor market density means 2-4 week repair backlogs following major hail events.
+The city sees moderate storm chaser activity after regional storms, making contractor verification crucial.
+Any contractor offering to waive your deductible violates the Illinois Roofing Industry Licensing Act (225 ILCS 335) and the Home Repair and Remodeling Act (815 ILCS 513) — report such offers to the IDFPR.

 Full 10-step claim guide for Peoria